wostzone/hubapi-go/README.md

 ## Audience

-This repository is intended for developers of Services for the WoST Hub.
+This repository is intended for developers of services for the WoST Hub.
 WoST Hub services follow the paradigm that Things do not run servers.
-Hub Services are often servers that are secure and can be upgraded over the air using the Hub upgrader.
+Hub Services are servers that are secure and can be upgraded over the air using the Hub upgrader.

 ## Summary

-This library provides functions and a vocabulary to exchange messages with the WoST Hub in a WoT compatible manner.
-IoT developers can use it to provision their IoT device, publish their Thing Description, send events and receive actions.
-Plugin developers can use it to receive Thing Descriptions, events and property values, and to request Thing actions.
+This library provides functions for creating WoST Hub services.
+Developers can use it to create a secure TLS server that:
+- manage certificates for clients
+- works with the Hub authentication mechanism using client certificate authentication and username/password authentication.
+- provides DNS-SD discovery of the service
+- watch configuration files for changes

 A Python and Javascript version is planned for the future.
+See also the [WoST Hub client library](github.com/wostzone/hubclient-go) for additional client oriented features.

 ## Dependencies

 This requires the use of a WoST compatible Hub or Gateway.

 Supported hubs and gateways:
 - [WoST Hub](https://github.com/wostzone/hub)